rwrotson/spotify-web-player/README.md

 ### Spotify Desktop

-Only available for macOS now.
+_Only available for macOS now_.

 If you want to enable Spotify Desktop interaction, you need a running Spotify Desktop application on you backend host.

 By default, you can't control host application, such as Spotify Desktop by a process inside Docker container, so these endpoints are deactivated.

 Whatsoever, if you run backend from inside Docker container, you also need to provide `ENABLE_SPOTIFY_DESKTOP=1` environment variable and set up SSH connection to your host.

-Basically establishing SSH connection between Docker container and host is not the best idea due to security concerns.
+**NB**: Basically establishing SSH connection between Docker container and host is not the best idea due to security concerns.
 However, if you are sure in your environment, actions and consequences, you can SSH with preinstalled `ssh-client` and `set-up` docker-compose helper service (uncomment it in `docker-compose.yml`).

 ### Poetry installation